thoughtworksarts/EmoPy/README.md

 ## Current Performance

-Currently the ConvolutionalLstmNN model is currently performing best with a validation accuracy of 62.7% trained to classify three emotions.
+Currently the ConvolutionalLstmNN model is performing best with a validation accuracy of 62.7% trained to classify three emotions.
 The table below shows accuracy values of this model and the TransferLearningNN model when trained on all seven standard emotions and on a subset of three emotions (fear, happiness, neutral).
 They were trained on 5,000 images from the [FER+](https://github.com/Microsoft/FERPlus) dataset.

 | Neural Net Model    | 7 emotions        |                     | 3 emotions        |                     |
 |---------------------|-------------------|---------------------|-------------------|---------------------|